-Hurry Up and Wait was recorded outside Nashville, Tennessee in May 2007.
-The band enlisted live sound engineer Phil Harris to produce the record at his home studio in the beautiful Tennessee countryside.
+Hurry Up and Wait was recorded just south of Nashville, Tennessee in May 2007.
+The band enlisted live sound engineer Phil Harris to record the album at his home studio in the beautiful Tennessee countryside.

-recorded 16 compositions on this album, with special guest appearances
+recorded 16 compositions for this release, with special guest appearances

 Welcome to the Atomic City (2006)